root-project/root/docbook/users-guide/MathLibraries.md

 FORTRAN version, with almost equivalent numerical accuracy and computational performances.
-Furthermore, it contains new functionality, like the possibility to set single side parameter limits or the FUMILI algorithm (see “FUMILI Minimization Package” in “Fitting Histograms” chapter), which is an optimized method for least square and log likelihood minimizations.
+Furthermore, it contains new functionality, like the possibility to set single side parameter limits or the FUMILI algorithm (see "FUMILI Minimization Package" in "Fitting Histograms" chapter), which is an optimized method for least square and log likelihood minimizations.
 Minuit2 has been originally developed by M.
 Winkler and F. James in the SEAL project.
 More information can be found